Mrymna/Surgery_procedures/Neuronexus/cleaning.md

 # Cleaning procedure for Neuronexus probes

+Leave the probe on its post so that it is protected as much as possible.

 ## Preparation of a Tergazyme solution

 Tergazyme is a concentrated, anionic detergent with protease enzyme for manual and ultrasonic cleaning.
 Excellent for removal of proteinaceous soils, tissue, blood and body fluids from glassware, metals, plastic, ceramic, porcelain, rubber and fiberglass with no interfering residues.
 Ideal as a cleaning agent in Reverse Osmosis and Ultra-Filtration Systems.
 USDA authorized.
 Dilute: 1:100. pH 9.5